ion-bueno/kaggle-uc3m-challenge/README.md

 ## Code

-In folder **src**.
-It stores the implemented models as well as preprocessing part and utils.
+In folder **src**, it stores the implemented models as well as preprocessing part and utils.

 ## Notebooks

-To ease the use and implementation of models, as well as visualization and predictions based on feature selection.
+To ease the use and implementation of models, as well as visualizations and predictions based on feature selection.

 ## Report